1yas1/WorkBalanceAI/files/README.md

   you've used the Predictor, your own point shows up as a ⭐.
 - **ℹ️ About** — methodology summary and honest limitations.

-## Honest framing (please keep this if you present this project)

-- This is **not** a clinical burnout or addiction diagnosis.
-The IWAS items measure self-reported work-related behaviors and cognitions over the last year, not a medical assessment.
-- Cross-country comparisons are **descriptive**.
-Sample sizes range from ~100 to ~1,500 respondents per country — small samples are flagged in the app.
-- The data is cross-sectional self-report data — no causal claims are supported.

-## Suggested presentation structure

-1. Motivation — why "predict burnout" is the wrong framing for this dataset, and what we did instead.
-2. EDA — item correlations, response distributions.
-3. Unsupervised: PCA + K-Means, how *k* was chosen, cluster naming logic.
-4. Supervised: model comparison table (Logistic Regression / Random Forest / Neural Network), confusion matrix.
-5. Explainability: SHAP summary plot.
-6. Live demo of the Streamlit app.
-7. Limitations, honestly stated.